Malmö Theatre Academy

 I am a theatre maker and a PhD student at Malmö Theatre Academy.
 I have a background as a performer, theatre director, dramaturg and author mainly in Iceland and the Nordic countries.
-I come from the Department of Performing Arts at Iceland University of the Arts were I was a dean since 2011 and a teacher since 2001.
+Before starting my artistic research at Lund I worked at the Department of Performing Arts at The University of the Arts in Reykjavík, Iceland as an artistic leader, teacher and a dean.

 About my research project